-Important Dates for the McMulkey family
+Early History of the McMulkey family

 This web page shows only a small excerpt of our McMulkey research.
 Another 102 words (7 lines of text) are included under the topic Early McMulkey History in all our PDF Extended History products and printed products wherever possible.

 Many different spelling variations of the surname McMulkey exist in the archives researched.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Mulcahey, O'Mulcahey, Mulcahy, O'Mulcahy, Mulcahee, Mulkey, McMulkey and many more.

 Early Notables of the McMulkey family (pre 1700)